 The Far Shore

-The genius and artistry behind Superbrothers and the making of an indie video game, from inception to its highly anticipated launch with PlayStation 5.
+The genius and artistry behind Superbrothers and the making of an indie video game, from inception to its highly anticipated launch.